usc-psychsim/psychsim-eval-gui/documentation/static_html/_sources/code_documentation/future_directions.rst.txt

     **How to fix:**
     Once the mapping information becomes available, the functions can be edited in *functions/query_functions.py*

-- Dropdown options
-    **Issue:**
-    Some dropdown selections have a cascade effect of setting other dropdowns, or making them enabled.
-    For example, selecting the data source to sample will populate the variable drop down with available varialbes in that source.
-    Sometimes, when these optiosn are initialised, there will be a text value but they haven't initialised the subsequent dropdowns.

-    **How to fix:**
-    I think this is because when they are set, they don't trigger an action.
-Probably the easiest thing to do in these cases is at the point where the dropdown is set, emit an 'activated' action for the dropdown.
-This should then trigger any connected functions.
-(I connect them all to the activated signal)

 - Query info updating
     **Issue:**